Internships at the KIA

 Staff is expect to dress casual professional.
 This does not include jeans, T-shirts, tennis shoes, or shorts. however, some work does require clothing that can get dirty or allows for ease of movement when working on exhibits or in the collection.
 Use your best judgment according to the situation.
 You may be asked to wear a nametag when working with the public.

-The intern is expect to be able to get to the Museum using his or her own choice of transportation.
-The KIA has ample free parking.
+The intern is expected to be able to get to the Museum using his or her own transportation.
+Free parking is available at the KIA.

 Scheduling/Notification of Absence/Schedule Changes